jtdaugherty/brick/docs/guide.rst

-and as direct as possible. ``brick`` builds on `vty`_; `vty` provides the terminal input and output interface and drawing primitives, while ``brick`` builds on those to provide a high-level application abstraction and combinators for expressing user interface layouts.
+and as direct as possible. ``brick`` builds on `vty`_; `vty` provides the terminal input and output interface and drawing primitives, while ``brick`` builds on those to provide a high-level application abstraction, combinators for expressing user interface layouts, and infrastructure for handling events.

 This documentation is intended to provide a high-level overview of the library's design along with guidance for using it, but details on